Four diverse high school students work in community garden with Asian gardener

 Community service work is typically far from monotonous.
 These volunteer opportunities are often distinct, remarkable, and wholly unlike anything else you’re doing.
 Prepare for the unexpected every time you show up.
 I once went to an institute for individuals with mental illnesses where I had quite a few intense encounters; however, the experience was an emotional and intellectual eye-opener for me.
 You’ll be stepping out of your comfort zone, but it’s always wise to keep your mind and heart open.
 In my experience, the community service you undertake will never fail to tug at your heartstrings.

-Related: Important Questions Before You Volunteer, Answered
+Related: Important Questions to Ask Before You Volunteer, Answered

 Although it can be overwhelming at times to see humanity at face value and accept the rather harsh realities of the world, as a student, have the invaluable opportunity to play an active role in making things better.
 You can give back to your community and society at large through your efforts.
 Why suffer from the bystander effect, and not play a part in a global movement in your own unique way?